-Title: Supporting technical and vocational education and training in Afghanistan
+Title: Promotion of technical vocational education and training (TVET)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)